Key Takeaways

 Tribal entity jurisdiction under 28 U.S.C. § 1362.
 Tribes and Section 17 corporations can sue in federal court for claims arising under the Constitution, treaties, or federal Indian law.
 This provides a federal forum for tribes that might otherwise face hostile state courts.

 Diversity jurisdiction.
-Where parties are citizens of different states (or tribal citizens in some contexts) and the amount in controversy exceeds $75,000, federal court may have jurisdiction.
+Where parties are citizens of different states and the amount in controversy exceeds $75,000, federal court may have jurisdiction.
+Individual tribal citizens can be state citizens for diversity purposes, but federally recognized tribes themselves are not simply treated as citizens of a state.
+Tribal entities require separate analysis.

 In many cases, jurisdiction is concurrent.
 Multiple forums might properly hear the case.
 When this happens, forum selection becomes a strategic decision.
 Tribal court may offer procedural advantages for tribal parties; state court may be more familiar to non-tribal parties; federal court may provide perceived neutrality.